 Whether it ever gets that official honor or not is irrelevant – a trip to this UNESCO World Heritage Site in Batad and Bangaan in Banaue is a must for adventure seekers looking for respite in nature.

 Banaue is a 4th class municipality in the province of Ifugao with a population of approximately 20,000 people.
 This means that, while the municipality spans several “barangays” or towns, life here is pretty simple.
-You will not find much of modern comfort.
+You will not find much in the way of modern comfort.

 It sits in the Cordillera region, a massive mountain range situated in the northern central part of the island of Luzon.

 It is relatively easy to go to Banaue, but the 10-hour bus travel puts some people off.
-Not a lot of Filipinos have seen the famous rice terraces themselves.
-If you’re on your way there, that’s a leg up for you.
+As a result, not a lot of Filipinos have seen the famous rice terraces themselves.
+If you’re willing to go the distance, then you will be rewarded for sure.

 The most convenient way to reach Banaue is through the Ohayami Bus ($10 one way), with its Manila terminal located in Sampaloc.
-It typically leaves Manila at 10PM, and arrives in Banaue at 7AM the following day.
+It usually leaves Manila at 10PM and arrives in Banaue at 7AM the following day.
+So, it’s an overnight ride.
 It is also advisable to book a ticket online.
 While there may be a $2 surcharge, it is much more convenient.
-There are many local and foreign travelers that book at the terminal on a daily basis, but without guaranteed seating.
+There are many local and foreign travelers that book at the terminal on a daily basis, but just remember that you won’t have any guaranteed seating, which for such a long journey is crucial.

 If you happen to miss Ohayami, Florida Line also travels to Banaue.
 However, this company has had safety issues before, so try to get on Ohayami.